ERMFox/M183/README.md

 no /remove endpoint

 # Honestly i currently have no idea for further tests i can do, really all of this  testing was performed by ERMFox (Soph), look into the git logs

+# LB2 Phase 3

+## Reply
+Thanks Mr. Zingg for showing us some of the mistakes you found in our code, thanks to this we were able to fix more of it